 First things first, we need to nail down the product’s landed cost.
 This isn’t just what you paid the factory; it’s the all-in cost including international shipping, tariffs, and any prep work needed to get it Amazon-ready.

-• Landed Product Cost (COGS): Let’s say after sourcing, inspections, and freight to the US, your total cost per unit comes out to $5.50.
+- Landed Product Cost (COGS): Let’s say after sourcing, inspections, and freight to the US, your total cost per unit comes out to $5.50.

 So, we have our two starting numbers: $25.00 in revenue and $5.50 in costs.
 That leaves us with a gross profit of $19.50.
 Now let’s see how Amazon’s fees chip away at that margin.

-Subtracting the Core Amazon Fees
+Subtracting the Amazon Fees

 Next up are the two big, non-negotiable fees you’ll pay on every single FBA sale: the referral fee and the FBA fulfillment fee.

-• Referral Fee: Your baking mats fall into the “Kitchen & Dining” category, which has a 15% referral fee.
+- Referral Fee: Your baking mats fall into the “Kitchen & Dining” category, which has a 15% referral fee.
 So, Amazon takes $3.75 right off the top (15% of $25.00).

-• FBA Fulfillment Fee: Since your baking mats are a small, standard-size item weighing less than a pound, the Amazon FBA fee is $3.22 (as of September 2025).
+- FBA Fulfillment Fee: Since your baking mats are a small, standard-size item weighing less than a pound, the Amazon FBA fee is $3.22 (as of September 2025).

 After just these two fees, your initial $19.50 gross profit has already shrunk to $12.53.
 And we’re far from finished.

-Factoring in Other Essential Costs
+Other Applicable Costs

 Now we have to account for the other expenses that are just part of doing business on Amazon, like storage and advertising.
 These can vary month to month, but you absolutely have to budget for them.

-• Monthly Storage Fee: Your item is small, taking up about 0.05 cubic feet.
+- Monthly Storage Fee: Your item is small, taking up about 0.05 cubic feet.
 At the standard rate of $0.87 per cubic foot, this adds up to about $0.04 per unit, per month.
 It seems tiny, but it adds up fast across hundreds of units.

-• Advertising Cost (PPC): You will almost certainly need to run ads.
+- Advertising Cost (PPC): You will almost certainly need to run ads.
 A healthy target for ACoS (Advertising Cost of Sale) is often around 25%.
 This means for every $25 sale, you can expect to spend $6.25 on ads to make it happen.

-• Estimated Returns: Let’s budget for a conservative 3% return rate.
+- Estimated Returns: Let’s budget for a conservative 3% return rate.
 On a $25 item, a 3% loss spread across all units sold translates to a cost of about $0.75 per sale.

 The Final Profit Breakdown:

-• Sale Price: $25.00
+- Sale Price: $25.00

-• Landed Cost: -$5.50
+- Landed Cost: -$5.50

-• Referral Fee: -$3.75
+- Referral Fee: -$3.75

-• FBA Fee: -$3.22
+- FBA Fee: -$3.22

-• Storage Fee: -$0.04
+- Storage Fee: -$0.04

-• PPC Ad Cost: -$6.25
+- PPC Ad Cost: -$6.25

-• Return Cost: -$0.75
+- Return Cost: -$0.75

 After subtracting every last cent, your final net profit per unit is $5.49.